Newton's law of universal gravitation

-where F is the gravitational force acting between two objects, m_{1} and m_{2} are the masses of the objects, r is the distance between the centers of their masses, and G is the gravitational constant.
+where F is the gravitational force acting between two objects, m_{1} and m_{2} are the masses of the objects, r is the distance between the centers of mass, and G is the gravitational constant,.

 The first test of Newton's law of gravitation between masses in the laboratory was the Cavendish experiment conducted by the British scientist Henry Cavendish in 1798.
 It took place 111 years after the publication of Newton's Principia and approximately 71 years after his death.

 Newton's law of gravitation resembles Coulomb's law of electrical forces, which is used to calculate the magnitude of the electrical force arising between two charged bodies.
 Both are inverse-square laws, where force is inversely proportional to the square of the distance between the bodies.
 Coulomb's law has charge in place of mass and a different constant.

 Newton's law was later superseded by Albert Einstein's theory of general relativity, but the universality of the gravitational constant is intact and the law still continues to be used as an excellent approximation of the effects of gravity in most applications.
 Relativity is required only when there is a need for extreme accuracy, or when dealing with very strong gravitational fields, such as those found near extremely massive and dense objects, or at small distances (such as Mercury's orbit around the Sun).

 History

 Before Newton's law of gravity, there were many theories explaining gravity.
 Philosophers made observations about things falling down − and developed theories why they do – as early as Aristotle who thought that rocks fall to the ground because seeking the ground was an essential part of their nature.

 Around 1600, the scientific method began to take root.
 René Descartes started over with a more fundamental view, developing ideas of matter and action independent of theology.
 Galileo Galilei wrote about experimental measurements of falling and rolling objects.
 Johannes Kepler's laws of planetary motion summarized Tycho Brahe's astronomical observations.

-Around 1666 Isaac Newton developed the idea that Kepler's laws must also apply to the orbit of the Moon around the Earth and then to all objects on Earth.
+Around 1666, Isaac Newton developed the idea that Kepler's laws must also apply to the orbit of the Moon around the Earth and then to all objects on Earth.
 The analysis required assuming that the gravitation force acted as if all of the mass of the Earth were concentrated at its center, an unproven conjecture at that time.
 His calculations of the Moon orbit time was within 16% of the known value.
 By 1680, new values for the diameter of the Earth improved his orbit time to within 1.6%, but more importantly Newton had found a proof of his earlier conjecture.

-In 1687 Newton published his Principia which combined his laws of motion with new mathematical analysis to explain Kepler's empirical results.
-His explanation was in the form of a law of universal gravitation: any two bodies are attracted by a force proportional to their mass and inversely proportional to their separation squared.
-Newton's original formula was: